Compare bridging loans from UK lenders in minutes

-There is a list of items you need to tick off as you talk to a potential lender.
-Interestingly enough, these criteria may also apply to you as a borrower.
+You need to tick off a list of items as you talk to a potential lender.
+Interestingly, these bridging finance criteria may also apply to you as a borrower.
 In this context, however, we will see how these will stack up between different lenders or lending agencies.

 Different lenders or lending agencies can offer various rates.
 These can range from a minimum of £25,000 to as much as £1 billion for infrastructure projects on a grander scale.

-A bridging loan is normally secured against another property, but the nature of this item is dependent on your lender.
+A bridging loan is normally secured against another property, but this item’s nature depends on your lender.
 For the most part, potential lenders can accept the following as security on a bridge loan:

 - Owned, buy to let, or income-generating residential properties including but not limited to single-detached houses, bungalows, flats, and larger residential developments;

 - Commercial bridge loans for a property including but not limited to shops, offices, banks, restaurants, and pubs;

 - Specialised residences such as holiday homes, student housing, or care homes and hospice facilities;

 - Hospitality venues such as hotels, inns, and hostels;

 - Industrial estates or factory premises;

 - Undeveloped land with or without planning permission, known as development loans